Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.4 - Carbon Reinforced Fuselage/README.md

 - In this lab, we will configure eslint and fix lint issues in the WrightBrothersFrontend project. eslint is a tool that helps you find and fix problems in your JavaScript code.
 It is similar to Roslyn Analyzer in the .NET.

-- Start with running `npm run lint` to see the current lint issues
+- Run the following command to see the current lint issues

+    ```bash
+    npm run lint
+    ```

 - No lint issues should be present

+- Open the `WrightBrothersFrontend/.eslintrc.cjs` file.

-- Open `.eslintrc.cjs` and notice the lint rules are the recommended rules from eslint and react.
+- Notice the lint rules are the recommended rules from eslint and react.
 We want to add more lint rules to harden the project.

-- Open GitHub Copilot Chat
+- Open GitHub Copilot Chat, then click `+` to clear prompt history.

 - Type the following in the chat window: